-1. To provide helpful, accessible, Australian information consistent with the experimental literacy research and current theories to anyone wanting to help a learner who has difficulties with hearing sounds in words (Phonemic Awareness) and/or representing them with letters (Phoneme-Grapheme Correspondences), and is thus struggling to read and/or spell.
-To publicise and promote the many great synthetic phonics teaching/therapy resources now available, but not yet widely known or used in Australia, and to build understanding of the problems with the current mainstream “balanced literacy” teaching approach.
+1. To provide helpful, accessible, Australian information consistent with the scientific literacy research and current models to anyone wanting to help a learner who has difficulties with hearing sounds in words (Phonemic Awareness) and/or representing them with letters (Phoneme-Grapheme Correspondences), or learning how to build longer words from meaningful word parts (Morphemes), and is thus struggling to read and/or spell.
+To publicise and promote the many excellent but under-publicised synthetic phonics teaching/therapy resources now available, and to build understanding of the problems with the current mainstream “balanced literacy” teaching approach.

-2. To encourage explicit, systematic synthetic phonics teaching in the first three years of schooling, so that not just 80% but 95-97% of children succeed at learning to read and spell on their first attempt.
-To encourage a Response to Intervention approach to literacy strugglers, with intensive small group work in the first year of school, and ongoing 1:1 intervention after that as necessary.
-A small number of children take a long time, so we must not give up.
+2. To encourage explicit, systematic synthetic phonics teaching in the first three years of schooling, so that not just 80% but 95-97% of children successfully learn to read and spell before the school system switches over from the “learning to read” phase into “reading to learn”.
+To encourage a Response to Intervention approach to identifying and assisting the approximately 20% of children who need extra help, with intensive small group work in the first year of school, and ongoing 1:1 intervention after that.
+A small number of children are very hard to teach to read and spell, and take a long time to learn, but we must not give up on them.

-3. To make my Spelfabet literacy-teaching materials available, and offer assessment and therapy/consultancy to struggling readers/spellers, and workshops to parents, schools and interested others.
-These make maintaining this website possible.
+3. To make my Spelfabet literacy-teaching materials publicly available, and offer assessment and therapy/consultancy to struggling readers/spellers, and workshops to parents, schools and interested others.
+Income from these make maintaining this website possible.

-Much of what’s on the market labelled “phonics” is poorly designed, and shows a weak understanding of the sounds and spellings of English, and how children learn.
+Many mainstream “phonics” materials are poorly designed, and show a weak understanding of the sounds and spellings of English, and how children learn.
 Many of the high-quality synthetic phonics materials available are too “teddy-bearish” for use with older learners, because they’re designed for five and six-year-olds.